siddjai/siddjai.github.io/rec.md

 - 1984 *by* George Orwell
 - Turtles All The Way Down *by* John Green
+- The Unbearable Lightness of Being *by* Milan Kundera
 - The Goldfinch *by* Donna Tartt

 ### Non-Fiction

 - The Conquest of Happiness *by* Bertrand Russell
+- Factfulness *by* Hans Rosling

 # Multimedia